 Communicate your needs in advance

 If you have any particular needs or special requests, communicate these to the event organiser as early as possible – a good time to do so is when you sign up.
-Examples including needing your medication to be stored in a fridge, handouts to be provided in a particular format if you have a sight impairment, or for your dietary requirements to be taken into account if a meal is provided.
+Examples including needing your medication to be stored in a fridge, documents to be provided in a particular format if you have a sight impairment, or for your dietary requirements to be taken into account if a meal is provided.
 If there’s a good reason why you need to leave early, let the organiser know in advance and flag this up on the day to anyone it might affect.